-The women just sat their with their eyes on the floor, like they were thinking ‘it’s best not to get involved’.
+The women just sat there with their eyes on the floor, like they were thinking ‘it’s best not to get involved’.

 But the old man started yelling about some ridiculous thing, like “Women should just shut up and let the men do their thing!” and he grabs the women’s faces in his hands and pinches their cheeks hard.

-I figured it was only going to get worse, so I pulled together all my courge and yelled: “Hey, cut it out!”
+I figured it was only going to get worse, so I pulled together all my courage and yelled: “Hey, cut it out!”
 I’m sure my voice was shaking.

 I’d never been in a fight or anything before.
 But it seemed like the man hadn’t heard me – he didn’t react.

-The members of the group started calling him “train man” after that, and giving him advice about hair styles, and conversations, and dating.
+The members of the group started calling him “train man” after that and giving him advice about hairstyles, and conversations, and dating.
 All single men, without girlfriends of their own.
-Without much idea about hair styles, and conversations, and dating.
+Without many ideas about hairstyles, and conversations, and dating.

-The wikipedia article on Densha Otoko tells us that the story became a novel, a magna comic book, a television series, and a featured movie (a box office hit, at that).
+The Wikipedia article on Densha Otoko tells us that the story became a novel, a manga comic book, a television series, and a featured movie (a box office hit, at that).

 Much more interesting than the fiction of Lonelygirl15.